pvico/RX-Dual-Power/README.md

 With the available voltage decreasing due to battery discharge, the MCU will remain powered until the available voltage reaches about 4V.
 Even if the MCU has powered down due to low voltage, the RX and servos will still remain powered until a voltage of 2.5V is reached.
 However, most receivers and/or servos will have failed before reaching this low voltage.

 Whatever voltages are present at the power source inputs can be present at the output.
-So, if one or both of the power source voltages is above the maximum voltage of the RX or servos, *a BEC must be placed **after** the RX Dual Battery Switch and both power source voltages must be sufficient to drive that BEC*.
+So, if one or both of the power source voltages is above the maximum voltage of the receiver or servos, *a BEC must be placed **after** the RX Dual Battery Switch and both power source voltages must be sufficient to drive that BEC*.

 ## Power source selection strategy